esamattis/backbone.viewmaster/README.md

   - Replace implicit event bubbling on trigger with simpler explicit [bubble][] method
   - Rename `renderViews` to [refreshViews][]
-  - Avoid detaches on [refreshViews][] call unless its absolutely necessary
+  - Avoid detaches on [refreshViews][] call unless it is absolutely necessary
   - Documentation updates

 ## 1.0.0